A SPHEREx Pipeline and Spectral Library for Ultracool Dwarfs: DISCUSSION

 \subsection{Peculiar Spectra}

-Our hybrid template-based spectral classification of known and newly confirmed ultracool dwarfs allowed us to flag a set of \nspecial\ spectra with potentially peculiar features, because they were best-matched to a subdwarf or young hybrid template, or because of the high $\chi^2$ of the best hybrid template match.
+Based on our inspection of initial SPIFF classifications of hybrid templates, we flagged a set of \nspecial\ spectra with potentially peculiar features, because they were best-matched to a subdwarf or young hybrid template, or because of the high $\chi^2$ of the best hybrid template match.
 These fall in three categories: low-gravity brown dwarfs (\nknyoung\ previously known young brown dwarfs, \nnewyoung\ new young candidates, although some in the later category may have implicitly been called young in the literature from their membership in young associations); subdwarfs (\nknsd\ previously known subdwarfs, \nnewsd\ new subdwarf candidates); and otherwise peculiar spectra (\nknpec\ previously flagged as peculiar, and \nnewpec\ newly flagged as such).
 These peculiar spectra are shown in Figure~\ref{fig:pec} and listed in Table~\ref{tab:spt} sorted by dataset and from late to early spectral types, and would be interesting candidates for future spectroscopic characterization.
 We caution that some subdwarf hybrid templates (e.g., esdL8, sdT4) resemble a blend between a T dwarf and an early-type star across 1--5\,$\mu$m, and therefore these hybrid templates are often attributed to cases with a background star contaminating a SPHEREx pixel.
 These cases should therefore be treated with care; we generally adopted only those with a high S/N and clear detections of water or methane that were not within 10\arcsec\ of a background star.